 CSC was established in 1899, and now it has a diverse portfolio of industries.
 CSC has offices all around the globe, including North America, Europe, and the Asia-Pacific area.
 CSC is based in Wilmington, Delaware.

 A registered agent must be hired by all American companies to receive legal and tax notifications, official papers, and more.
-Most company owners who use their own names as their registered agents are doing so because they assume they have to.
+Most company owners who use their names as their registered agents are doing so because they assume they have to.
 CSC is one of these kinds of agencies.
 Nearly three-quarters of the Fortune 500 and around two-thirds of the world’s foremost brands rely on the entity’s Process Service of receiving and distributing legal papers to its customers.
-However, over the years, CSC has broadened its scope beyond only providing Process Service
+However, over the years, CSC has broadened its scope beyond only providing Process services.

 For Process Service on CSC, the address for the Principal Officer of the entity must be referred to.
 It must be remembered that Process Service should be addressed to the United States Corporation Company.
-However, Process Service may also be provided to the chief officer or any other higher-up with the requisite authority to accept the service.
+However, Process Service may also be provided to the chief or higher-up with the requisite authority to accept the service.
 It must be known that a commercial registered agent has specific requirements to accept Process Service levied upon it.